 For more information on these resources, contact Cinthia Hernandez, Housing Outreach Manager, at email@example.com or 414.944.6007.

 Enroll in this year’s annual Most Improved Contest!
-Winners will take home excellent prizes!
-All projects must be completed and staff at LBWN notified by this Fall 2017 (exact date to be later announced) to continue your enrollment in the competition.
+Winners will take home excellent prizes, including a first place prize of $1,000!
+Additionally, the first 20 participants to complete their projects will receive a $50 rebate!
+The contest closes on September 30th.
+All projects must be completed and staff at LBWN notified by this date to continue your enrollment in the competition.

 $1,000 Home Improvement Matching Grants